euoia/node-games-lobby/README.md

-trogon-lobby
+node-games-lobby
 =================
 A matchmaking server and lobby for finding and playing multiplayer online games in a web browser using simple HTML and javascript.

-The games are called trogons because they conform to the simple 'trogon' game API.
+The games must be written in nodejs (or at least have a nodejs adapter) and conform to a simple API (TODO: link game API documentation).

-This is the trogon lobby.

 Features:
 * Chat across games with private messages, announcements, lobbies, public rooms.